ravindranantony/ppchennai/README.md

 Enrolling in Pepper Programming promises to be a transformative experience, equipping participants with the skills to leverage no-code platforms and embark on a rewarding software engineering journey.
 Whether in Stockholm or online, this course opens doors to a world of possibilities in software development without the need for traditional coding skills.

-How to Enroll and Start Learning : https://pp-self.vercel.app/enrol.html
+How to Enroll and Start Learning: https://pp-self.vercel.app/enrol.html

 We will give you Git Access to our PP GitHub Repo